 The Shoreline Trail is a continuous multi-use pathway along Lake Erie and the Niagara River, within both Erie and Niagara Counties.

-This page presents Erie County’s portions of the Shoreline Trail:
+This page presents some portions of the Shoreline Trail:

 Other sections of the Shoreline Trail: